NREL/ssc/datadictionary.md

 - 10: &nbsp;&nbsp;&nbsp; Steam generator outlet header to SF pump suction header (indirect) or cold thermal storage tank (direct)

 ### sgs_lengths
 length of piping in the SGS collection flow loop followed by the generation flow loop [m].
+These are not read from the modified output files.
 Defaults = {0, 90, 100, 120, 0, 0, 0, 0, 80, 120, 80}.
 Lengths at indices 0, 1, 5 and 6 are the summed lengths of the multiple individual pump sections.
 Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)

 ### sgs_wallthicks
-custom wall thicknesses for the SGS piping.
+custom wall thicknesses for the SGS piping as read from the modified output files.
 Utilized if custom_sgs_pipe_sizes is true.
 Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)

 ### tanks_in_parallel
 true if the hot and cold storage tank branch is in parallel with the solar field (traditional case), or false if the tanks are in series with the solar field (only applicable for direct storage).
 Default = true. [^](#toc)